YU-MITC/moodle-local_yukaltura/README.md

 * Web browsers must support the JavaScript and HTML5.
 * System administrators must use the HTTPS protocol for their Moodle site and Kaltura server.
 * Administrators must not delete "Default" access control profile from their Kaltura server.
 If they delete the "Default" profile, they must create new profile named "Default" before install our plugins.
 * These plugins do not support Flash players.
-Therefore, please use HTML5 players.
+Therefore, please use HTML5 or OVP players.

 Supported themes
 -----